CU's PREP TRACK

 Using CU in Class

-Courses in the Prep Track contain several resources that can be used in class because they align so well with the marketing curriculum.
+Courses in the Prep Track contain several resources that can be used in class because they align so well with many course's curriculum.

 The Industry Lessons make great career exploration activities for professional development!